flalence/tag-release/README.md

 git tag v1.0.0
 ```

-Check that the intended tag is pointing to the HEAD.
+Check that the intended tag is pointing at HEAD.

 ```bash
 git tag --points-at HEAD